-Lab 10 : RLC Circuit Resonance
+Lab 10: RLC Circuit Resonance

-Seneca Polytechnic SES250 Electromagnatics
+Seneca Polytechnic SES250 Electromagnetics

 Purposes

-- To examine the AC response of an RLC circuit and find the resonance frequency
+- To examine the AC response of an RLC circuit and find the resonance frequency.

 Objectives

-- Assemble electronic components onto a breadboard
+- Assemble electronic components onto a breadboard.

-- Build an RLC circuit for resonant frequency measurement
+- Build an RLC circuit for resonant frequency measurement.

 Description

-An RLC circuit is an electrical circuit consisting of a resistor (R), an inductor (L), and a capacitor (C), connected in series or in parallel.
+An RLC circuit is an electrical circuit consisting of a resistor (R), an inductor (L), and a capacitor (C), connected in series or parallel.
 The circuit forms a harmonic oscillator for current and resonates in a manner similar to an LC circuit.
 Introducing the resistor increases the decay of these oscillations, which is also known as damping.
 The resistor also reduces the peak resonant frequency.

 Reference